Stress Reduction

 We all experience stress.
-We can’t always control the amount of stress in our lives, but we can learn to respond to it differently.
-By teaching you how to respond more effectively, the Alexander Technique will help you relieve or even eliminate many stress-related conditions.
+While we can’t always control the amount of stress in our lives, we can learn to respond to it differently.

 Stress, emotional wellness, and the Alexander Technique: